 Skip to contents

-The living atlas community provides tools to enable users to find, access, combine and visualise data on biodiversity. 'galah' enables the R community to directly access data and resources hosted by the living atlases.
-The basic unit of observation is an occurrence record, based on the 'Darwin Core' data standard (https://dwc.tdwg.org); however galah also enables users to locate and download taxonomic information, associated media such images or sounds, all while restricting their queries to particular taxa or locations.
+The basic unit of data stored by these infrastructures is an occurrence record, which is an observation of a biological entity at a specific time and place.
+However, galah also facilitates access to taxonomic information, or associated media such images or sounds, all while restricting their queries to particular taxa or locations.
 Users can specify which columns are returned by a query, or restrict their results to observations that meet particular quality-control criteria.

 Functions